 Man (22) dies after falling down inlet at Co Cork cliffs

-Friend (23) tried to rescue man after accident on camping trip near Garretstown Beach
+Friend (23) tried to rescue man after ‘tragic accident’ on camping trip near Garretstown Beach

+A young man understood to be from Douglas in Cork city was with a group of friends camping on cliffs near Garretstown Beach when he fell down an inlet at about 11.30pm on Saturday.
+File photograph: Google Street View

-The alarm was raised and the Irish Coast Guard Marine Rescue Co-Ordination Centre in Valentia began a rescue operation to try and reach the casualty who had fallen over 10 metres into the sea.
+The alarm was raised and the Irish Coast Guard Marine Rescue Co-Ordination Centre in Valentia began a rescue operation to try to reach the casualty, who had fallen more than 10 metres into the sea.

 A team of volunteers from The Old Head/Seven Heads Coast Guard Unit were assisted by local divers in recovering the young man from the water but he was pronounced dead at the scene by a local doctor.

-Another member of the 13-strong camping group, a 23-year-old man from Glanmire in Cork city tried to go to his friend’s aid after he fell but he too had to be rescued by the Coast Guard and divers and he was treated at the scene by HSE Paramedics.
+Another member of the 13-strong camping group, a 23-year-old man from Glanmire in Cork city, tried to go to his friend’s aid after he fell but he too had to be rescued by the Coast Guard and divers, and was treated at the scene by HSE paramedics.
+A unit of the Cork County Fire Service was also alerted.

-He too was taken from the sea by divers and the Coast Guard team and was treated at the scene by HSE Paramedics who had been alerted together with a unit of the Cork County Fire Service.

-The 23-year-old Glanmire man was taken by ambulance to Cork University Hospital where he was treated for possible hypothermia as a precautionary measure before he was later discharged.
+The 23-year-old was taken by ambulance to Cork University Hospital, where he was treated for possible hypothermia as a precautionary measure before being discharged.

-Meanwhile the body of the 22-year-old deceased, whose name will not be released until all next- of-kin are notified, was removed to CUH where a post-mortem will take place on Monday.
+The body of the 22-year-old deceased, whose name will not be released until all next- of-kin are notified, was removed to CUH where a postmortem will take place on Monday.

 Gardaí described the young man’s death as “a tragic accident” and said they will begin preparing a file on the tragedy for an inquest at the West Cork Coroner’s Court later this year.